What Kills Maggots Instantly? How to Get Rid of Maggots? Head on to this informative guide to clear all your doubts!

 - Wipe the spilled food immediately.

-- Make sure to keep all your trash cans clean.
+- Seal the compost bins and keep all your trash cans clean.

 - Discard your pet’s poop and other animal feces from the yard quickly.

-- Clean your pet’s food bowl daily and cover it when not in use.
+- Clean your pet’s food bowl daily and cover it when not used.

 - Install sticky fly strips to catch and trap flies near garbage bins and wherever they tend to accumulate.